-This document is intended as an overview of some of the common operations that system administrators may have to perform to set-up, boot, re-configure (upgrade) or troubleshoot the SGI Altix XE1300 cluster.
+This document is intended as an overview of some of the common operations that system administrators may have to perform to set-up, boot, re-configure (upgrade) or troubleshoot an SGI Altix XE cluster.

-The SGI Altix XE1300 cluster is a set of SGI Altix XE310 servers (compute nodes), and one or more SGI Altix 240 servers (head nodes) networked together, that can run parallel programs using a message passing tool like the Message Passing Interface (MPI).
-The XE1300 cluster is a distributed memory system as opposed to a shared memory system like that used in the SGI Altix 450 or SGI Altix 4700 high-performance compute servers.
-Instead of passing pointers into a shared virtual address space, parallel processes in an application pass messages and each process has its own dedicated processor and address space.
+The SGI Altix XE cluster is a set of SGI Altix 1U or 2U-high servers (compute nodes), and one or more SGI Altix 2U-high servers (head nodes) networked together and running parallel programs using a message passing tool like the Message Passing Interface (MPI).
+Systems ordered prior to the second quarter of 2008 generally use SGI Altix 310 servers as compute nodes and SGI Altix XE240 servers as administrative head nodes.
+Most XE clusters ordered in 2008 use SGI Altix XE320 servers as compute nodes and SGI Altix XE250 servers as administrative head nodes.